 * Click here for rating key

-Boundary Restaurant Review: That great, grand and good restaurateur, Sir Terence Conran, has done it again.
-He bought a large warehouse in Shoreditch to create Boundary hotel, bar and restaurant.
+Boundary Restaurant Review: That great, grand restaurateur, Sir Terence Conran, bought a large warehouse in Shoreditch to create Boundary hotel, bar and restaurant.
 In the latter, bare brick walls are covered with silver platters; the open kitchen shows a relaxed crew going about their business with smiling nonchalance.
-The tables are well spaced; the place buzzes.
+Tables are well spaced; the place buzzes.
 And the food?
 Well, Sir Terence has been doing classic simplicity for decades and his touch hasn't left him.
 Shellfish and fish are flappingly fresh (always a Conran strength); there are oysters and foie gras, pâtés off a trolley, salads and ragoûts, roast shoulder of Pyrenean lamb for two and lots of game in season.
 Desserts follow the traditional pattern.
-The sommelier is charmingly knowledgeable; the wine list wide in price and range; the staff operate with that smooth confidence of a job well done, tempered with delightful enthusiasm.
+The sommelier is charmingly knowledgeable; the wine list wide in price and range; staff operate with that smooth confidence of a job well done, tempered with delightful enthusiasm.
 The rooftop is open, so you can always venture upstairs for late-night drinks under the stars.
-Set 2-course dinner £21.50, 3 courses £25.50.
-Tasting menu £65.
+Set 2-course dinner £22, 3 courses £28.